joaanna/joaanna.github.io/_pages/about.md

   - /about.html
 ---

-I am pursuing doctoral studies at the Electrical Engineering and Computer Science (EECS) Department at MIT, under the supervision of Prof. Antonio Torralba.
-My research interests are primarily focused on interpretability and generative AI.
+I am currently a doctoral student in the Electrical Engineering and Computer Science (EECS) Department at MIT, advised by Prof. Antonio Torralba.
+My research focuses on interpretability and generative AI.

-Before embarking on my PhD journey, I completed undergraduate studies in Mathematics at the University of Vienna and The Autonomous University of Barcelona.
-Following this, I gained industry exposure as an AI Engineer at Twenty Billion Neurons, which was subsequently acquired by Qualcomm.
-Furthering my academic pursuits, I completed a Master of Science (MSc) degree in Computer Science from the University of Oxford and had the opportunity to contribute as a research intern at the Torr Vision Group.
+Prior to my PhD, I earned a Bachelor's degree in Mathematics from the University of Vienna and the Autonomous University of Barcelona.
+I then worked as an AI Engineer at Twenty Billion Neurons, later acquired by Qualcomm.
+I went on to complete an MSc in Computer Science at the University of Oxford, where I also contributed as a research intern at the Torr Vision Group.

 In addition to my academic and professional commitments, I am actively engaged in the academic community.
 I serve as a reviewer for several esteemed conferences and journals, including ICCV (2021, 2023), CVPR (2022–2025), ICLR (2022), NeurIPS (2021), ACM FAccT (2024), TPAMI, and IJCV.
 Furthermore, I co-organize workshops at major conferences, such as [CVG at ICML 2024](https://sites.google.com/view/cvgicml2024) and MIV at CVPR 2025.
 I have also been co-orgnizing the [MIT Vision and Graphic Seminar](https://sites.google.com/view/visionseminar) since 2022.